containrrr/shoutrrr/docs/services/mattermost.md

 ## Additional URL configuration

-Mattermost provides functionality to post as another user or to another channel as configured in the webhook configuration.
+Mattermost provides functionality to post as another user or to another channel, compared to the webhook configuration.
 <br/>
 To do this, you can add a *user* and/or *channel* to the service URL.